 What's the real purpose of BBQ marinades?
 Does marinating meat make it more tender?
-And what should you NEVER do with a marinade?
-Read on and learn of the secret life of marinades...
+And what should you never do with a marinade?
+Read on and learn about marinades.

 A marinade is a mixture of various liquids, herbs, spices and other flavorings that's used to improve the flavor and texture of meats, poultry and seafood.
 Common ingredients include: